 Picking the right pair of roofing shoes can be tricky and time-consuming.
 It is very important to wear shoes that will keep you safe and prevent you from slipping or falling.

 You need to pay attention to the following:

-- The outsole should be made from rubber, for extra traction & grip, Vibram is our favorite.
+- The outsole should be made from rubber for extra traction & grip.
+Vibram and MAXWear wedge are our favorites.